MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 [![Microsoft Teams Online Call Flows Figure 10](media/microsoft-teams-online-call-flows-figure10-thumbnail.png)](media/microsoft-teams-online-call-flows-figure10.png)

-*Figure 10 - Media relayed by Teams Transport Relay in Office 365 Cloud*
+*Figure 10 - Media relayed by Teams Transport Relay in Office 365*

 >**Notes**:
 >- "Federation" is, by definition, a communication between two Tenants.
 In this case, tenant A, which uses Teams Online, federates with tenant B, which uses Skype for Business on premises.
 If tenant B is also using Office 365, then the Skype for Business client would have used flow 3 to connect with Office 365.
 >- Signaling and media from federated Skype for Business client to on-premises Skype for Business Server is out of scope of this document.
 However, it is illustrated here for clarity.

-Signaling between Teams and Skype for Business is "bridged" by a Gateway in Office 365.
+Signaling between Teams and Skype for Business is bridged by a gateway in Office 365.

 Media in this case is relayed by Teams Transport Relay in Office 365 to the customer network and remote Skype for Business client via flow 4.